ibm-cloud-docs/containers/ts-autoscaler/ts-ca-pod-init.md

     ```
     {: pre}

-4. Update your `storage-secret-store` secret with the requried IAM permissions by [resetting your credentials](/docs/containers?topic=containers-missing_permissions).
+4. Update your `storage-secret-store` secret with the required IAM permissions by [resetting your credentials](/docs/containers?topic=containers-missing_permissions).